Danish7004/Mern-Stack-project/README.md

 ## Connected to the database through mongoose in server.js file ...database Url link saved to .env

-## created models and its corresponding controllers and then routing
+## created models and its corresponding controllers and their routing
 ## authorization check in middlewares